 - a.
 Instances of identified or suspected noncompliance with laws or regulations whose effects should be considered when preparing the financial statements. - b.
 Known actual or possible litigation and claims whose effects should be considered when preparing the financial statements that have not been disclosed to you and accounted for and disclosed in accordance with GAAP. - c.
 Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Codification Section C50, Claims and Judgments, except as disclosed in Note 10 to the financial statements. - 37.
 The University has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral except as disclosed in Note 6 to the financial statements. - 38.
 The University has complied with all aspects of contractual agreements that may have an effect on the financial statements. - 39.
 No department or agency of the University has reported a material instance of noncompliance to us. - 40.
 The University has identified all derivative instruments as defined by GASB Codification Section D40, Derivative Instruments, and appropriately recorded and disclosed such derivatives in accordance with GASB Codification Section D40. - 41.
 We do not plan to make frequent amendments to our pension or other postretirement benefit plans. - 42.
 We have no intention of terminating any of our pension plans or taking any other action that could result in an effective termination or reportable event for any of the plans. - 43.
-Management believes that it is in compliance with all significant loan agreement covenants associated with the U.S. Department of Agriculture loan as of September 30, 2016.
+Management believes that it is in compliance with all significant loan agreement covenants associated with the U.S. Department of Agriculture loan as of September 30, 2017.

-- 44. Other than those disclosed in Note 13, no events have occurred after September 30, 2016, but before April 12, 2017, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements. - 45.
+- 44. No events have occurred after September 30, 2017, but before May 2, 2018, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements. - 45.
 Regarding required supplementary information: - a.
 We confirm that we are responsible for the required supplementary information. - b.
 The required supplementary information is measured and presented in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - c.
 The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period. - 46.
 Regarding supplementary information: - a.
 We are responsible for the fair presentation of the supplementary information in accordance with GAAP. - b.
 We believe the supplementary information, including its form and content, is fairly presented in accordance with GAAP. - c.
 The method of measurement and presentation of the supplementary information has not changed from those used in the prior period. - 47.
-Receivables recorded in the financial statements represent valid claims against debtors for sales or other charges arising on or before the balance-sheet date and have been appropriately reduced to their estimated net realizable value. - 48.
-During the year ended September 30, 2016, the University implemented the following pronouncements: - GASB Statement No. 72, Fair Value Measurement and Application, which addresses accounting and financial reporting issues related to fair value measurements and requires entities to expand their fair value disclosures by determining major categories of debt and equity securities within the fair value hierarchy on the basis of the nature and risk of the investment.
-The implementation of this statement required additional disclosures to be made about fair value measurements, the level of fair value hierarchy, and valuation techniques. - GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, which eliminates two of the four categories of authoritative GAAP that exist under the existing hierarchy prescribed by Statement No. 55.
-The two categories that will remain under the new standard are (1) GASB Statements and (2) GASB technical bulletins and implementation guides in addition to AICPA guidance that the GASB clears.
-The implementation of this statement did not have a material effect on the financial statements.
+Except for the discount rate used to calculate total pension liability, we agree with the findings of management's expert contracted by the Government of Guam Retirement Fund for the actuarial evaluation of the Government of Guam's retirement plan and have adequately considered the qualifications of management's expert in determining amounts and disclosures used in the financial statements and underlying accounting records.
+We did not give any instructions, nor cause any instructions to be given, to management's expert with respect to values or amounts derived in an attempt to bias his or her work, and we are not aware of any matters that have affected the independence or objectivity of management's expert.
+The effect of assumption difference in discount rate used is recognized in the 2017 and 2016 financial statements.